felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.

-Thanks to Matt Morris for making a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the foundation of my learning system.
+Thanks to Matt Morris for publishing a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the foundation of my learning system.